typicaljoe/taffydb/README.md

 # TaffyDB (taffy.js)

-TaffyDB is an opensouce library that brings database features into your JavaScript applications.
+TaffyDB is an open source library that brings database features into your JavaScript applications.

 ## Introduction